yash-gulatii/Mastering_Python/README.md

 - #### ⚖️ Unveiled how a black node's removal triggers a dance of rotations and recoloring to mend depth violations.

 - #### 🌲 Wrapped up with a comprehensive flowchart capturing the intricate workflow of deletion cases.

+## Day 19 of Python Mastery Challenge (15 August 2023) 📚💻

+- #### Today i made the design of the WebApp (WebApp to download spotify songs, playlist and album)

+- #### Here is the link of the design - https://www.figma.com/file/pse0oHpCz5vOCgnvj4QPxG/Downloadify?type=design&node-id=0%3A1&mode=design&t=KNRLIoR4cPq7U6Zd-1